programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 We assume that users have only a very basic understanding of the R programming language.
-The 'R Basics with Tabular Data' article by Taryn Dewar[^1] is an excellent guide that covers all of the assumed knowledge used here.
-Users can download R for their operating system from [The Comprehensive R Archive Network](https://cran.r-project.org/).
+The 'R Basics with Tabular Data' article by Taryn Dewar[^1] is an excellent guide that covers all of the assumed knowledge used here such as installing and starting R, installing and loading packages, and working with basic R data importing data.
+Users
+can download R for their operating system from [The Comprehensive R Archive Network](https://cran.r-project.org/).
 Though not required, we also recommend that new users download [RStudio](https://www.rstudio.com/products/rstudio/#Desktop), an open source development environment